 Skip to main content

-But the approach still works with recent versions.
+However the approach still works with recent JMRI versions.

 The layout has 45 signal heads controlled by the C/MRI system.
 Most have red, yellow and green aspects; there are a couple that also indicate diverging routes with flashing yellow.
 The signals respond to occupancy to provide an automatic interlocking system.

 Originally, the dispatcher worked via applications on two computers.
 One ran the C/MRI system that showed block occupancy and drove the signals, while another application on a different laptop was used to throw turnouts.

 The most recent version of Nick's program is included as an example in each JMRI download.
 You can install and run it yourself if you'd like to see what it really looks like and play with the signals, etc. For more information, see the page on Running Nick Kulp's Cornwall RR Program.